ryxu-xo/lavacore/CONTRIBUTING.md

 ## License

-By contributing to Lava.ts, you agree that your contributions will be licensed under the MIT License.
+By contributing to lavaflow, you agree that your contributions will be licensed under the MIT License.

 Thank you for contributing! 🎵